 How to plan a perfect day trip from Florence to Pisa

-A day trip to rich-culture cities as Pisa or Siena might be too short but obviously, if we want to see more of a region, this remains the best option.
+A day trip to rich-culture cities such as Pisa or Siena might be too short but obviously, if we want to see more of a region, this remains the best option.
 After spending several days in Florence and taking a lovely day trip from Florence to Siena, we decided to make another short excursion, this time a day tour from Florence to Pisa.
 We weren’t sure whether a day trip to Pisa would be enough or not, but after staying there all morning and afternoon, we were happy we did it.

 How to get to Pisa from Florence